songhui/ENACT-Business-Models/BusinessModels/Diversifier.md

     </td>
     <td rowspan="1">
       <p>
-        Needs deployment and maintenance of software applications on a large fleet of IoT device sets.
-Needs to diversify the software application among the fleet.
+        Needs agile and continous deployment and maintenance of software applications on a large fleet of IoT device sets.
+Needs to diversify the software application among the fleet according to the different contexts of the individual devices.

 </p>
     </td>